top of page

 In a very small percentage of patients, we occasionally see a minor reaction of flu-like symptoms.
 This does not last more than 24-28 hours maximum.
 This actually demonstrates the cells' anti-inflammatory and immune-privilege potential.

-Who is a good candidate for stem cell therapy?
+Who is a good candidate for Biologics therapy?

 If you are looking for a more natural solution towards regenerating the body, we recommend scheduling a complementary consultation with our office so we can see if you are a good candidate for the therapy.